OUR AWESÖME AMBASSADORS

 FLUTES: Ellie Falaris Ganelin

 Ellie has been playing with AÖC since she moved to the Bay in 2015.
 She studied music at the University of Maryland and has an eclectic background in classical, jazz, Latin, indie and experimental music.
-Ellie is the director of the Greek Chamber Music Project, an ensemble that celebrates the Greek world through chamber music.
+Ellie is the director of the Kombos Collective, an ensemble that celebrates the Greek world through music and storytelling.
 You can find her performing chamber music around the Bay Area and beyond.

 FLUTES: Arturo Rodriguez